TibyanKhalid/EchoGuide/README.md

 # EchoGuide: AI-Powered Audio Guide for the Visually Impaired
 ## **Overview**
-This project enables real-time scene understanding and spoken navigation for visually impaired users using computer vision and AI.
-Currently still under developing.
+This project enables real-time scene understanding and spoken navigation for visually impaired users using computer vision and AI. **Currently still under development**.

 ## 🔧**Pipeline Architecture**